pakhomovmss/vector/README.md

 # vector
 Machine learning project.
-The main task is to predict which food complex an employee will choose for a lunch.
+Task: predict which main course will choose different employees for lunch at work, according to their past choices.